 How Irrevocable Proxies Work

 Irrevocable proxies are based on the same ideology as revocable proxies.
-Both types of proxies are based on an agent-principal agreement where the principal gives the agent the powers to act on their behalf during voting and in decision-making processes.
-By appointing an agent, the principal faces the risk of the agent’s unpredictable and unwanted dealings with third parties as long as the agent retains the actual authority.
+Both types of proxies are based on an agent-principal agreement where the principal gives the agent the power to act on their behalf during voting and decision-making processes.
+By appointing an agent, the principal faces the risk of the agent’s unpredictable (and possibly unwanted) dealings with third parties as long as the agent retains the proxy authority.

-In the dealings, the agent represents the principal’s personality, and his/her actions will be taken as the principal’s actions.
-However, in most proxy agreements, the principal retains some form of control depending on how the agent performs and has the right to revoke the agent’s powers.
+The agent represents the principal, and his/her actions are taken as the principal’s actions.
+However, in most proxy agreements, the principal retains some form of control, depending on how the agent performs, and has the right to revoke the agent’s powers.

-When the agent representing the principal has a stake in the organization, it means that his/her actions will have a significant impact on the decisions taken by the company.
+When the agent representing the principal has a stake in the organization, this means that his/her actions may have a significant impact on the company’s decisions.
 In most cases, proxies that have a proprietary interest in the organization where they also act as agents of the principal are irrevocable.
-It means that the principal may not terminate the relationship before the expiry of the agreed period.
+This means that the principal may not terminate the relationship before the expiry of the agreed period.
 Also, the proxy will be irrevocable if the principal explicitly provided for the irrevocability at the onset of the agreement.

 Legal Treatment of Irrevocable Proxy

-One of the instances, when the court deems irrevocable proxies unenforceable, is when the proxy has a proprietary interest in the organization. i.e., when the lender has lent money to a shareholder or is an existing employee of the organization.
-The other instance is when the agent-principal agreement explicitly provides for irrevocability.
-According to a Delaware statute, a proxy made be made irrevocable regardless whether the proxy has an interest in the stock itself or the organization.
+One of the instances where the court deems irrevocable proxies unenforceable is when the proxy has a proprietary interest in the organization.
+For example, the proxy holder may have lent money to the company or be an existing employee.
+However, according to a Delaware statute, a proxy may be made irrevocable regardless of whether the proxy has a personal interest in the company or its stock.

 In some jurisdictions, irrevocable proxies are recognized under various circumstances.
-For example, In New York, courts have upheld irrevocable proxies that were accompanied by a pledge.
-They are also recognized when the irrevocable proxy is granted in return for credit, or if the purpose is to retain control of the company, or conserve a fixed corporate policy.
+For example, In New York, courts have upheld such proxies if they were accompanied by a pledge.
+They are also recognized when the irrevocable proxy is granted in return for credit, or if the purpose is to retain control of the company or maintain a corporate policy.